CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Probability and Combinatorics.md

 > [!info] Formula for Combinations
 > $$C(n, r) = \begin{pmatrix} n \\ r \end{pmatrix} = \frac{P(n, r)}{r!} = \frac{n!}{(n - r)! r!}$$

+Generally, if the elements *are* "distinguishable," then repeats are not allowed, making it a combination problem.

 > [!example]
 > A box of Crayola crayons has 64 unique crayons.
 You grab 7 of them randomly to put in your backpack.
 >